-- Prospective students of the Master of Science in Electrical and Computer Engineering at the University of Massachusetts Amherst, Live, 1+1, or 3+1+1 option (“MS ECE”) should read this enrollment contract carefully prior to submitting an application.
+- Prospective students of the Master of Science in Electrical and Computer Engineering at the University of Massachusetts Amherst, Live, 1+1, 3+1+1 option (“MS ECE”), or Pre-Masters Program (PMP) should read this enrollment contract carefully prior to submitting an application.
 If you are admitted to the MS ECE you will be bound by this contract for the duration of your Program.
 In addition to this enrollment contract, as a student at University of Massachusetts Amherst (“UMass”), you will be bound by the rules and regulations governing UMass, as those may be amended from time to time.

 - UMass reserves the right to amend this enrollment contract from time to time.
 By signing this enrollment contract you acknowledge and agree to comply at all times with the then-current enrollment contract.